European Foundation for the Improvement of Living and Working Conditions

 The European Foundation for the Improvement of Living and Working Conditions (Eurofound) is an agency of the European Union which focuses on managing research, gathering information, and communicating its findings.

 It was set up in May 1975 by the European Council to help improve living and working conditions across Europe, and was one of the first bodies established to work on a specific subset of EU policy.
-It is headquartered in Loughlinstown, County Dublin, Ireland.
+It is headquartered at Wyattville Road, Loughlinstown, County Dublin, D18 KP65, Ireland.

-Role and mission

-The European Foundation for the Improvement of Living and Working Conditions (Eurofound) describes its role on its own information page as follows:

-Organisation

-It maintains a number of specialized operations monitoring and measuring conditions in Europe, including: